bytrix/witkey/README.md

 This will create the directories ignored by .gitignore

+    ├── /Framework/public/avatar/
+    ├── /Framework/public/file/
+    ├── /Framework/public/student_card/
+    └── /Framework/public/upload/cache/

-> Make sure the permission of the directories created above and ``/Framework/app/storage`` is 777
+> Make sure the permission of the directories created above and ``/Framework/app/storage`` is writable.
+> Just change the file's group to ``www-data`` so that it can work under nginx.

 **Configure**